-Sound healing is an ancient form of natural healing that has experienced a resurgence in popularity in recent times due to its potentially powerful effects on mental and physical well-being.
+Sound healing is an ancient form of natural healing that has experienced a resurgence in popularity in recent times, mainly due to its potentially powerful effects on mental and physical well-being.

 Now let us begin this article by saying that everything vibrates at a particular frequency.
-People, animals, places and things are forever producing vibrations.
+People, animals, places and things are constantly producing vibrations.
 In fact, we are each vibrating right now – and in every moment of our lives.
 Inside of us, our heart, brain and other internal organs are vibrating at a specific frequency.

 Imagine the internal systems as a symphony orchestra.
-When each of the organ systems are tuned, harmony exists within our bodies.
-In contrast to this then disease occurs when something within us is out of tune in the nervous, circulatory, muscular, digestive or other systems.
-Living in a toxic environment with a lot of stress, trauma and anger can manifest as emotional, mental, and spiritual disturbances and cause our bodies to become physically ill.
+When each of the organ systems are tuned, harmony and health exists within our bodies.
+In contrast to this then disease occurs when something within us is out of tune in the nervous, circulatory, muscular, digestive or other biological systems.
+Living in a toxic environment with a lot of stress, trauma and anger can manifest as emotional, mental, and spiritual disturbances and subsequently cause our minds and bodies to fall ill.

-Some mindfulness meditation techniques use sound as their main object of focus, like say ACEM and some forms of TM, rather than the breath or physical sensations.
-In this case, awareness of sound is not used as a therapy but rather as an anchor to help the mind return to the present moment.
+Some types of meditation techniques use sound as their main object of focus, like say ACEM and some forms of TM, rather than the breath or other physical sensations.
+In the case of gong baths, awareness of sound is not only used as therapy but also as an anchor to help the mind return to the present moment.
 Just like being mindful of breath, paying careful attention and tuning yourself into the vibrations of specific sounds can result in deep physical relaxations and psychological serenity.

 A brief history of the gong

 As mentioned, gongs are old, in fact they appear to one be of the oldest musical instruments of southeast Asia.
-Historians believe that the main gong-producing centers were in Java, Annam, Burma and China.
-The gong-making process was mysterious and secretive, an it involved both technical knowledge of how to make it combined with a belief in the spiritual present in existence.
-In the Tibetan spiritual tradition, gongs have deep links with the cosmos and the spirit world.
+Historians and archaeologists believe that the main gong-producing centers were in Java, Annam, Burma and China.
+In many cases the gong-making process was enveloped in mystery and kept secretive as it involved both technical knowledge of how to make it combined with a belief in the spiritual present in existence.
+In the Tibetan spiritual tradition, gongs are believed to have deep spiritual links with the nature of the cosmos.

 In both ancient and modern times, the sounding of the gong has been used to make proclamations and announcements; accompany celebrations, funerals and theatrical performances; and, of course, assist with meditation and healing.
 For centuries, the gong was an important status symbol among Asian families.
 Today, we are fortunate to have relatively easy access to these potent instruments.

 Gong baths are considered a shortcut to a peaceful mind and are especially helpful for people who find sitting meditation or other types of meditations to be difficult.
-The harmonic sound vibrations emitted by certain instruments have a deeply resonant effect on the listener that leads to a sense of vitality and vibrancy.
+The harmonic sound vibrations emitted by certain instruments have a deeply resonant effect on the listener that leads to a sense of alertness, vitality and vibrancy.
 Employing the simple, powerful energy of various tones can help restore balance in the mind, body, heart and spirit.

 The most palpable and immediate effects of gong bathing is the ability to harness the resonance of gongs to create a meditative environment.
-Sometimes additional accompanying instruments are used, such as Tibetan or crystal singing bowls, tuning forks and other instruments with rich, calming harmonic frequencies.
+Sometimes additional accompanying instruments are used, such as Tibetan singing bowls, tuning forks and other instruments with rich, calming harmonic frequencies.
 Certain forms of sound therapy include vocal toning, chanting and drumming.

-A gong bath can involve sitting or lying down while listening to the resonance of the gong, the vibrations, the texture of the sounds, the resonance, the depth.
+A gong bath can be done sitting or lying down, the importance lies in keenly listening to the resonance of the gong, the vibrations, the texture of the sounds, the resonance, the depth.
 This in turn allows us to meditatively gaze deeper into our own selves and thus potentially achieve mental tranquility.
 For countless generations, gongs have been sounded in Asian cultures to easier allow for meditative states of mind, but they have also been used for removing bad spirits, warn of approaching armies, heal the sick and invoke the spirits of those who have passed away.

-Gong bathers typically lie down on the floor in a comfortable position, typically “savasana” or corpse pose from hatha yoga, which is traditionally done lying on the back on a yoga mat.
-The idea is to rest, relax and close your eyes – yet remain awake and aware of the sounds created by the gong.
+Gong bathers typically lie down on the floor in a comfortable position, typically “savasana” or the corpse pose from hatha yoga, which is traditionally done lying on the back on a yoga mat, as seen on above.
+The idea is to rest, relax and close your eyes – yet remain fully awake and aware of the profound sounds produced by the gong.

-To begin, the gong is played softly.
-As the meditation session progresses, the volume and intensity gradually increases.
-To avoid fixed, monotonous rhythms, the gong sound is changed frequently.
+To begin, the gong is touched rather gently.
+As the meditation session progresses, the volume, intensity and power gradually increases.
+To avoid fixed, monotonous rhythms, the intensity of the gong sound is changed frequently.

-Sound therapy has been utilized as far back as recorded history stretches to heal a broad range of health conditions.
+Sound or music therapy has been utilized as far back as recorded history stretches to heal a broad range of health conditions.
 In today’s highly advanced scientific age, physicists have discovered that all forms of matter, including the millions of cells of the human body, vibrate at specific frequencies.
 Viewed from a certain speculative perspective, stress and disease can be seen as causing cells and organs within our bodies to vibrate at non-optimal frequencies.
-Sound healing has been employed to treat symptoms of conditions from anxiety and depression and post-traumatic stress disorder to dementia, autism and some forms of cancer.
+Sound healing has thus been employed to treat symptoms of conditions from anxiety and depression and post-traumatic stress disorder to dementia, autism and even some forms of cancer.

-Scientific studies are even beginning to prove that certain forms of sound therapy can prompt the self-reparation of damaged human DNA strands.
 Gong baths can help reduce stress and release emotional blockages.
-Certain tones are thought to promote vitality and healing and enhance feelings of happiness and contentment.
-More and more yoga and meditation centers, spas and natural health clinics are beginning to offer sound therapies including gong meditation to help manage various ailments.
+Certain frequencies and tones are thought to promote vitality, healing and enhance feelings of overall well-being and contentment.
+More and more yoga and meditation centers, spas and natural health clinics are beginning to offer sound therapies including gong meditation to help manage and relieve various ailments.

-Music has been shown to relieve a number of problems, including pain, loneliness and depression.
-Music therapy is now frequently offered in hospitals, clinics and hospice.
+Music therapy has been scientifically shown to relieve a number of ailments and problems, including sleep, anxiety, pain, loneliness and depression.
+Music as a form of therapy is now frequently offered in hospitals, clinics and hospice.

 The first state to be reached is alpha, which corresponds to brain wave frequencies between 8 and 12 Hz.
 Alpha brainwaves are associated with creativity and feelings of relaxation.
 In the alpha state, we may experience vivid daydreams, more associative thinking and a heightened imagination.